 Listen back.
-Are you talking too fast?
+Are you talking to fast?
 Is the sound level too low?
 Was there background noise?
-When I'm recording, I don't hear things like the AC kicking on, or my paper shuffling so I listen back to ensure these sounds aren't part of the published recording.
+When I'm recording, I don't hear things like the AC kicking on, or my paper shuffling.

-Equally important, when you listen back, you put yourself in the shoes of your audience.
+When you listen back, you're putting yourself in the shoes of your audience.
 It helps you understand the experience from their perspective.
-Practicing makes you better, it's that simple.
+Practicing makes you better.
+It's that simple.